 Climbing to the highest peak in every continent was just the beginning for extreme adventurer Victor Vescovo.
 Next on the list was the last frontier on earth - the ocean.

 An accomplished mountaineer, multi-engine jet and helicopter pilot, there is little left that fazes Victor Vescovo.
 While he made his fortune as a private equity investor, he is driven by an endless thirst for adventure and holds a seriously impressive resumé.
 After conquering the Explorers Grand Slam – climbing to the highest peak on all seven of the world’s continents and reaching both North and South Poles - Vescovo was looking for a new challenge, and as a retired naval officer found himself being called back to the sea.
 “It was extraordinary to me that no one had been to the bottom of four of the five oceans”, he said.
 “The technology existed, so I thought how hard can it be?."
-It was this thought that kick started the Five Deeps Expedition.
+It was this thought that kick-started what would become the Five Deeps Expedition.

 The mission was the world’s first attempt to reach the deepest point in each of the five oceans and would see Vescovo travel over 40,000 nautical miles around the world, descending a total of 72,000 metres.
 But to achieve this almighty feat, Vescovo had some serious shopping to do.